 Where NOEC is the No Effect Concentration; IWC is the Instream Water Concentration and TU is Toxicity Units.
-Since this segment does not have NPDES Permits, any dischargers are unknown at this time.
-There are no known permitted facilities that would discharge to this water body.
 The IWC for any point source will be established at 100, meaning there is no instream dilution available for assimilative capacity.

 The same test is applicable to both point and nonpoint sources.
 Specifying the IWC eliminates concern with dilution from the end of the pipe or from the overland flow.
 Prudence would dictate that if instream toxicity is demonstrated, further studies should be done to isolate the source, whether a pipe or runoff from a given area.
 These studies would have to be designed on a case-by-case basis.